leppekja/laggingindicators/content/posts/a-response-to-why-we-should-rethink-the-snap-interview-requirement-a-former-caseworkers-perspective.md

 ---
-title: "Questions on \"Why We Should Rethink the SNAP Interview Requirement: A Former Caseworker’s Perspective\""
+title: 'Questions on "Why We Should Rethink the SNAP Interview Requirement: A Former Caseworker’s Perspective"'
 date: "2024-04-09"
 categories:
   - "snap"
   - "snap-benefits"
 tags:
   - "food-access"
   - "fraud"
   - "news"
   - "politics"
 ---

-* * *
+---

 **Context**

 Student and supporting organizations wrote a [letter to the USDA recommending that the SNAP application interview requirement be removed](https://defendstudents.org/news/body/Student-Defense-Congressional-letter-on-SNAP-petition-FINAL.pdf), with [the accompanying press release here](https://defendstudents.org/news/student-advocacy-coalition-continues-push-for-u-s-department-of-agriculture-to-remove-barriers-to-snap-benefits).
 A news article that summarizes the entire P.R. push for this is [accessible here through Fortune magazine](https://fortune.com/2024/01/16/food-stamps-snap-interview-obstacle/).

-* * *
+---

 [Why We Should Rethink the SNAP Interview Requirement: A Former Caseworker’s Perspective](https://www.clasp.org/blog/why-we-should-rethink-the-snap-interview-requirement-a-former-caseworkers-perspective/) is an op-ed from The Center for Law and Social Policy (CLASP) which argues SNAP interviews should be made optional.
 Based on the author's experience as a caseworker, the mandatory interviews are largely a pretense for detecting fraud, and the time could be better spent providing holistic assistance to SNAP participants.
 These "unnecessary interviews that are ineffective at finding what infinitesimal fraud exists" only serve to increase the stigma associated with accessing food stamps by treating applicants as if they "are thieves that must be watched".[1](#9e749f2e-5a57-454a-a61c-2fdc32647381)